Default

 Ask about deferment

-If you’re experiencing hardship, your lender may allow you to defer payments for a short time.
+If you’re experiencing a financial hardship, your lender may allow you to defer payments for a short time.
 Loan deferment allows for a temporary pause on payments.
 While interest will continue to accrue, you could take a break from making payments during the deferment period.
 This is only a temporary solution, but it could help you avoid default while you get your finances in order.

 Negotiate the debt